nazarhktwitch/EasyRequests/README.md

 To run the application, simply execute the Python script:

-python EasyRequests.py
+py EasyRequests.py

-### Choosing Your Preferences

-- **Language**: Select your preferred language when prompted (English, Russian, Ukrainian, etc.).
-- **ASCII Art**: Choose the style of ASCII art you prefer (Classic, Modern, Retro).
-- **Modes**: Choose between different modes, including GET/POST request sending or brute force operations.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the ()[LICENSE] file for details.

 ## Contributing

 Feel free to fork the repository, make improvements, and create a pull request.
 Contributions are welcome!

-## Contact

-For more information or inquiries, feel free to contact me at nazarburlan3@outlook.com.

 ## Chinese and Japanese issue